 What is the weather like in Krakow in December?

 December in Krakow is a cold month.
-The weather in winter.
-To give you an idea, the highest average temperatures in this month are between 0 and 5 degrees.
+The winter weather has high temperatures between 0 and 5 degrees Celsius.
 On the other hand, the low temperatures are between 0 and 5 degrees below zero.

-Likewise, snowfalls are not rare in winter, as well as rains and winds.
+Likewise, snowfalls are not uncommon in winter, as well as rain and winds.
 I advise you to dedicate your winter getaway to explore the city, a place where, well sheltered, you will have no problems.
-Things change if you want to explore the surroundings, such as Auschwitz or the Salt Mines.
+Things change if you want to explore the surroundings, such as Auschwitz.
 In this case, adverse weather could ruin your experience or make it less satisfactory.

 What is the influx of visitors to Krakow in December?

-Krakow is, together with Warsaw, the two most touristic destinations in Poland.
+Krakow is, along with Warsaw, one of the most touristic destinations in Poland.
 However, you will not find overcrowding or crowds.
 However, December covers most of the Christmas festivities, as well as one of the city's main attractions: the Christmas Market.